acasado666/FidectusDemo/README.md

 ### Security
 Is by default disconected.
 In order to connect go to SpringSecurityConfig class and UNCOMMENT code.

-Then user and roles are already define.
-Sameway with HTTP Authentication.
+Then user and roles are already defined and sameway with HTTP Authentication.

- - user password
+ - user / password
- - admin password
+ - admin / password